Influencer Marketing

 Influencer marketing is the practice of partnering with individuals who have built an audience - on Instagram, TikTok, YouTube, or other platforms - to promote your products to that audience.
 It sits at the intersection of paid media and earned media: you are paying for access to someone else's attention and trust, but the format is native content rather than a display ad, and the persuasion mechanism is the creator's personal credibility rather than your brand's claims about itself.

 The influencer landscape segments by audience size in ways that matter strategically.
 Mega-influencers (1M+ followers) deliver reach and brand awareness but typically have lower engagement rates and conversion efficiency - relevant for brand-building, not performance acquisition.
-Macro-influencers (100K-1M) balance reach with engagement and are the workhorses of most influencer programs.
+Macro-influencers (100K-1M) balance reach with engagement and are the workhorses of most influencer programmes.
 Micro-influencers (10K-100K) have smaller but often more engaged, trust-based audiences - frequently the highest-converting tier for niche product categories.
-Nano-influencers (1K-10K) function more like peer recommendations and are increasingly used in affiliate-style programs at scale.
+Nano-influencers (1K-10K) function more like peer recommendations and are increasingly used in affiliate-style programmes at scale.